Colorado man swaps out Ford F-150 Lightning's battery pack and people are saying it highlights an unfortunate reality

 This Ford F-150 Lightning needed some serious TLC, so one mechanic stepped in to help the EV get another shot at life on the road.

-Once one of the most favored pickups in the country, the F-150 is used by many thousands of people across the US, but sadly, this one needed a new battery.
+Once one of the most favored pickups in the country, the F-150 is used by many thousands of people across the US, but sadly, this one was in desperate need of a new battery.

-After only charging to a certain amount, a plan was needed to help the EV pickup live on, which is where one YouTuber came in handy.
+After only charging to a certain amount, a plan was needed to help the EV pickup live on, which is where one YouTuber came in.

-Once the correction was complete, the process proved to highlight one harsh reality – and you may be in agreement too.
+Once the switch was made, the process proved to highlight one harsh reality – and you may be in agreement too.

 VISIT SBX CARS – View live supercar auctions powered by Supercar Blondie